ncatlab/nlab-content/pages/0/7/7/1/1770/content.md

 Since $SmthMfd$ is [[equivalence of categories|equivalent]] to the category of [[manifolds]] _embedded_ into $\mathbb{R}^\infty$, $SmthMfd$ is an [[essentially small category]], so there are no size issues involved in this definition.

-But since manifolds themselves are defined in terms of gluing conditons, the [[Grothendieck topos]] $SmthSet$ depends on much less than all of $SmthMfd$.
+But since manifolds themselves are defined in terms of gluing conditions, the [[Grothendieck topos]] $SmthSet$ depends on much less than all of $SmthMfd$.

 Let